 WWOOF (World Wide Opportunities on Organic Farms) offers people the chance to volunteer on organic farms.

-Volunteers (Wwoofers) provide labor to Host farms in exchange for food, accommodations, and the unique experience of living and working in the countryside.
-Wwoofers benefit from the experience through the process of cultural exchange, as well as being able to discuss and learn about organic agriculture and the organic movement.
+Volunteers (WWOOFers) provide labor to Host Farms in exchange for food, accommodation, and the unique experience of living and working in the countryside.
+WWOOFers benefit from the experience through the process of cultural exchange, as well as being able to discuss and learn about organic agriculture and the organic food movement.
 WWOOF host farms benefit through the help they receive from volunteers and from cultural exchange too.

 Role of WWOOF Romania

-We promote the WWOOF concepts and values and offer listings of host farms to interested parties.
-Our role is simply to provide information and facilitate the collaboration between wwoofers and host farms.
+We promote the Federation of WWOOF Organizations' concepts and values and offer listings of host farms to interested parties.
+Our role is simply to provide information and facilitate the collaboration between WWOOFers and Host Farms.

-Whether you are a wwoofer or a host farm, we would like to know your experience with this program so we can develop it according to your needs and concerns.
+Whether you are a WWOOFer or a Host Farm, we would like to know your experience with this program so we can develop it according to your needs and concerns.
 We send online surveys to both groups in order to make WWOOF Romania better.